putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 Over downed trees, over rocks and past the timeless giants of this forested world he ran.
 The forest and its inky blackness was simply swallowing him.
 He’d never run so far and fast in his life.
 Not even in stormtrooper training.
 He drove past any physical limit.
 His brain had one thought: _Get away_.
 All else had fallen away.
 When the armor on his arm snagged on a tree, he simply wrenched the piece off and kept going.
 Even as the sound of the creatures behind him at long last died out, still he ran.
 They had to give up sometime.
 He wasn’t stopping until he was sure.

 The creature was in front of him so fast it was as if it had actually appeared.
 It seemed as shocked by his presence as he was by it.
 The trooper found himself unable to stop and plowed right into it.
 The two tumbled together down a small hill, a wriggling bundle of stormtrooper white and the creature’s brown fur.
 The trooper ended up on top.
-The creature was beneath him a squirming furry ball of muscle beating him with its tiny fists.
+The creature was beneath him, a squirming furry ball of muscle beating him with its tiny fists.
 The trooper pummeled it back, hitting its head and torso with multiple blows, but in his exhaustion and physical pain, was unable to fight it off.

 The fear, his pain, the need to just finally get away, coalesced into rage. _Why won’t they just leave me alone!_ He found the creature’s neck and he felt his hands close around it.
 He squeezed down as tightly as he could, the rage in him building.
 Its neck felt substantial, like a tree trunk.
 He could feel its tendons tense as he crushed down on its windpipe with both thumbs.
 Its pulse quickened – _fear_.
 It could be felt through even his heavy trooper gloves.
 The creature was pounding the trooper even harder, kicking desperately, squirming about under him, trying to wrestle itself free.
 Their eyes met.
 The trooper stared into them, their empty blackness.
 He saw nothing in them and only squeezed harder.